Planning an Engagement Party 101: Everything You Need to Know

 Step 1.
 Figure out who'll host.

 Want to throw your own engagement party?
 Go for it!
-Traditionally, the bride's parents host, but these days it's entirely appropriate for anyone close to the couple to take on this role, or for several people (say, both sets of parents) to host jointly.
+Traditionally, the bride's parents host, but these days it's entirely appropriate for anyone close to the happy couple to take on this role, or for several people (say, both sets of parents) to host jointly.
 There's really no right or wrong when it comes to how to plan an engagement party.
 You can also have more than one engagement party hosted by different people.
 So there's no need to stress if your parents want to throw a formal event just for family, while you might like to host something more casual for your friends.
 Two parties might also make sense if you live in a different city from your families.
 Hosting duties usually include sending the invites, making a toast and paying for the party, so whoever decides to take on the task should keep that in mind.

 Step 2.
 Take some time to breathe—and then set a date.